Help for refugee doctors

 As part of an application with us, we will need you to submit a Home Office letter confirming you have been granted refugee status under one of the categories above.

 Do I have exempt person status?

 Most doctors holding refugee status are international medical graduates who are not classed as an ‘exempt person’ or benefiting from EC rights.
 If you think you may benefit from EC rights or be an ‘exempt person’, you will need to make an ‘exempt person’ enquiry before applying for registration.
-Read about exempt person rights
+Exempt person rights